 Last year a new transportation solution came to Rochester, New York.
 I’m not talking about Uber or Lyft.
 And I’m not talking about a light rail system, even though that would be nice.
 Pace is what I’m referring to.
-Formerly known as Zagster, Pace is a bike sharing service located at numerous locations throughout downtown and different neighborhoods.
+Formerly known as Zagster, Pace is a bike sharing service at many locations throughout downtown and different neighborhoods.

 At first, Pace started with only two hundred and fifty bikes.
 But after doing so well last year, there’s plans of adding many more with the possibility of eventually reaching one thousand.
 They’ve also updated the App that allows you to unlock a bicycle from any station, using just your cell phone.

 Everywhere I go I see people enjoying Pace rental bikes.
-And I hear about all the great benefits that they provide to city residents.
+And I hear about all the great benefits that they give to city residents.
 They even have a station located around the corner from the Regional Transit Center.
 As soon as I get off the bus and walk around the corner, the Pace rental station is the first thing I see.

 Finally got to try Pace out

-After seeing this station, plus numerous ones in different areas, I decided to find out for myself.
+After seeing this station, plus many ones in different areas, I decided to find out for myself.
 Downloading the App and creating an account was super simple.
 At first I though this would be difficult, but was pleasantly surprised when it only took about two minutes.
 The App then showed me the closest stations.
-Finding a station was a breeze seeing that they have dozens located at very convenient locations.
+Finding a station was a breeze seeing that they have dozens at very convenient locations.
 I had no idea they had so many, but it’s great to know.
-In the future I can easily pick up a Pace bicycle at one location, ride to a restaurant or store, and drop it off at a nearby station.
+In the future I can easily pick up a Pace bicycle at one site, ride to a restaurant or store, and drop it off at a nearby station.
 This eliminates the hassles I use to face when I owned a bicycle.
-Instead of locking the bicycle up to a random tree or street sign, I can completely eliminate the worries associated with theft or damage.
+Instead of locking the bicycle up to a random tree or street sign, I can eliminate the worries associated with theft or damage.

 And if I don’t want to drop the Pace bicycle off yet, they have a hold option.
 All Pace bicycles come with their own lock.
 This allows you to secure it to any public bike rack with ease.
 And because they only cost a dollar for every thirty minutes, you don’t have to stress over how expensive it will be.